Trade directory · Sioux City metro · Iowa

 Permit Requirements

-City of Sioux City requires mechanical permits for HVAC installations and major repairs.
-Permit fees range $50-200 depending on system size.
-Submit plans for commercial work over certain tonnage.
+City of Sioux City requires mechanical permits for HVAC installations, replacements, and major repairs.
+Permit fees range from $50-200 depending on system size and complexity.
+Submit plans for commercial jobs over $10,000.

 §3